 Notice: TwiML instructions must be accessible by Twilio's proxy servers.
 Local files on your desktop are likely unaccessible via these methods, but Twiilio can host XML-formatted TwiML responses via TwiML Bins, or Node.js responses via Twilio Functions.

 Another convenient tool for sending messages is the API Explorer in Console.
-Just login to your Twilio account, and then select Runtime > API Explorer.
-From here, you can place a call using the fields and drop-down menus.
+From here, you can place a call using easy to update fields and drop-down menus.
 You can even see the code change in real-time as your adjust the parameters.
 Click here to try it yourself: API Explorer - Make a Call.